 An 8-part audio documentary about how global trade has transformed the economy and ourselves.
 Host Alexis Madrigal leads listeners through the world of ships and sailors, technology and tugboats, warehouses and cranes.
 At a time when Donald Trump is threatening to toss out the global economic order, Containers provides an illuminating, deep, and weird look at how capitalism actually works now.

 Fans of the first season of Serial (see below) or television crime dramas like Law and Order will love this podcast, which features real-life "stories of people who’ve done wrong, been wronged, or gotten caught somewhere in the middle."
+Host Phoebe Judge has a natural inquisitiveness that disarms the people she speaks to, and her soothing voice seems oddly comforting, even when she’s discussing the most gruesome of crimes.
+If you like Criminal, make sure you also check out her other podcast called This is Love.

 The best of BBC World Service documentaries from the Beeb's worldwide network of correspondents.
 Style and subject matter can vary wildly, so not everything may be of interest to you, but you're sure to find something you like.

 Reading news headlines often left reporter Kelly McEvers with all sorts of questions, so she figured the only way to get answers and satisfy her curiosity was to go to the scene and spend some time with the people at the heart of the story.
-In each episode of her podcast, she and her colleagues at NPR apply the concept of being an embedded reporter -- which usually means attaching yourself to the military in a war -- to other sorts of stories, like investigating an HIV outbreak among drug users in Indiana or speaking to rival biker gangs involved in last year's deadly shootout in Texas.
+In each episode of her podcast, she and her colleagues at NPR apply the concept of being an embedded reporter -- which usually means attaching yourself to the military in a war -- to other sorts of stories, like investigating an HIV outbreak among drug users in Indiana or speaking to rival biker gangs involved in a deadly shootout in Texas.

 Esquire Classic Podcast

 Esquire Magazine digs into its archives and pulls out highlights of some of the best narrative journalism from the past 80 years, from writers like F. Scott Fitzgerald, Norman Mailer, Nora Ephron, and Gay Talese.
 Be sure to check out the first episode, about Tom Junod's article about the iconic image of the falling man on September 11th, 2001.
+Series ended in December, 2016.

 Davia Nelson & Nikki Silva -- collectively know as the Kitchen Sisters -- present lost recordings and shards of sound, along with new tales from remarkable people around the world: people with a mission, a purpose, and a story to tell.
 Stories from the flip side of history.